morskyjezek/neh-grant-data-project/03c-mapping-for-the-web.md

 # 3c.
 Mapping for the web / interactive maps

-The previous notebooks walked through the process of using the gejson data to create geospatial visualizations by mapping points on geoshapes.
+The previous episodes walked through the process of using the geojson data to create geospatial visualizations by mapping points on geoshapes.
 This notebooks moves on to create interactive, web-friendly maps, like Google Maps, that are likely more familiar to everyday users.